 The Executive Director, or designee, explains in detail the IEC's QA/QC program, monthly requirements, all necessary calculations, record keeping and good housekeeping practices.
-The Executive Director, or designee, closely observes the performance of the new employee during this period and tests the knowledge and skills of the employee by asking questions, watching him/her perform the analysis and giving unknown QC samples to the employee to determine the true values and reproducibility of data, in order to assess his/her precision and accuracy in measurements.
+The Executive Director, or designee, closely observes the performance of the new employee during this period and tests the knowledge and skills of the employee by asking questions, watching him/her perform the analysis and giving unknown QC samples(also referred to as laboratory control samples) to the employee to determine the true values and reproducibility of data, in order to assess his/her precision and accuracy in measurements.
 All these tasks are documented in the employee's laboratory logbooks.